On this page

 What is the STOTT PILATES® Anatomy Review Workshop?

-It is a 6-hour workshop designed to review functional anatomy concepts relevant to Pilates teaching.
+The STOTT PILATES® Anatomy Review Workshop, or ARW, is a 6-hour workshop designed to review functional anatomy concepts relevant to Pilates teaching.
 It is intended for students who already have some anatomy knowledge and need a clearer review.

 How many hours is ARW?